anna-hope/annas-website/content/blog/starting_rc.md

-I first learned about RC several years ago from [Dan Luu's blog,](https://danluu.com/learning-to-program/) went on its website, looked through the application, and mentally filed it away under "Would be good to apply some time in the future."[^2] But the fact that the RC batches require a full-time commitment of 6 to 12 weeks (and that the application had multiple open-ended steps) stopped me.
+I first learned about RC several years ago from [Dan Luu's blog,](https://danluu.com/learning-to-program/) went on its website, looked through the application, and mentally filed it away under "Would be good to apply some time in the future."[^2] But the fact that RC batches require a full-time commitment of 6 to 12 weeks, meaning I would have to take a break from work, (and that the application had multiple open-ended steps) stopped me.
 It didn't feel like the best time.

 Then, several months ago I discovered Nicole Tietz-Sokolskaya (awesome) [blog,](https://ntietz.com) which had a link to the RC application in the footer.
 And then, just over a month ago I was lucky enough to attend PyCon US,